trevisanj/PFANT/fortran/README.md

 ## 2.7 Real numbers

-`real*8` is now used throughout, except for reading the binary "*.mod" and "*.moo" files (which have floating-point numbers stored as `real*4`, so there is no getting away with this).
+`real*8` (double precision) is now used throughout, except for reading the binary "*.mod" and "*.moo" files (which have floating-point numbers stored as `real*4`, so there is no getting away with this).

+Here is a quote:

 > If you must use floating point, use double precision unless you have reason
 > to be concerned about memory use (your program uses large arrays) and you do